The cause of hidradenitis suppurativa is not known.

 Hidradenitis suppurativa abscesses resemble other skin abscesses.
 Doctors base the diagnosis on an examination of the skin, noting the location of the bumps and abscesses and determining whether they heal and reappear often.

-For people with a mild case of hidradenitis suppurativa, a doctor injects corticosteroids into the area and prescribes antibiotics, such as tetracycline or erythromycin or clindamycin, to be taken by mouth (orally).
+For people with a mild case of hidradenitis suppurativa, a doctor injects corticosteroids into the area and prescribes antibiotics, such as tetracycline, minocycline, erythromycin, or clindamycin, to be taken by mouth (orally) for about 7 to 10 days.
 Clindamycin and resorcinol creams applied to the skin (topically) are also given, and people should wash the area with benzoyl peroxide.
 All of these drugs may be used together or alone.

 For people with a severe case of hidradenitis suppurativa, a doctor gives infliximab (by vein) or adalimumab (by skin injection) to reduce inflammation.
-Isotretinoin or acitretin (by mouth) may reduce inflammation.
+Isotretinoin or acitretin (by mouth), taken for several months, may reduce inflammation.
 If the disorder continues, a doctor cuts out the involved area and then repairs the skin or does a skin graft.
-Laser treatment to remove the damaged skin or hair may also be done.
+Laser treatment Using Lasers to Treat Skin Problems Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
+(See also Overview of Skin Growths and Overview of Growths and Malformations... read more to remove the damaged skin or hair may also be done.

 Although it will not cure the condition, all people with hidradenitis suppurativa should maintain good skin hygiene and treat the skin gently.
-Psychologic support and avoiding a high-glycemic index diet may help as may losing weight.
+Psychologic support and avoiding a diet that is high in simple or processed carbohydrates and sugars (a high-glycemic index diet Glycemic index Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
+All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more ) may help as may losing weight.